Towson, Maryland: Public transportation

 Towson also has light rail service to downtown Baltimore and BWI Airport along its periphery via the Lutherville and Falls Road stops, though there are no stops actually in Towson.

 Towson University and Goucher College also operate bus services for their students, and the Collegetown Shuttle has several stops in the area.

+In October 2021, Towson began providing a free bus service circulating through Towson called the Towson Loop.

 Pedestrians and bicycles

 The Towson Bike Beltway opened in September 2014.
 It includes the addition of bicycle lanes on several major streets encircling the downtown area.
 The main loop includes Bosley Avenue (which is part of Maryland Route 45 Bypass), Fairmount Avenue, and Goucher Boulevard; these three roads will receive full bike lanes.
 The rest of the loop, utilizing Hillen Road and Towsontown Boulevard, will receive signage alerting motorists to expect an increase in bicycle traffic on those roads.
 After this initial construction, several spurs are envisioned to branch from the main loop, with several reaching as far south as the Baltimore city line.